robertzhao2002/RZFemaleScale/README.md

 # RZFemaleScale

+### generate_plot.py
+This is a Python 3 module that is responsible for displaying the randomized csv data into a radar plot.

 ### radar_utils.py
 This is a Python 3 module that contains helper functions to generate the radar plot using MatPlotLib.
 It uses polar mathematics to ensure that the geometry of the graph is clean.